-The agreements and resolutions adopted at meetings of the PRMPO members shall be recorded, certified, distributed and filed by the Executive Secretary of the PRMPO. documents will be presented at the meeting of PRMPO for consideration of approval of the members:
+The agreements and resolutions adopted at meetings of the PRMPO members shall be recorded, certified, distributed and filed by the Executive Secretary of the PRMPO.
+The following documents will be presented at the meeting of PRMPO for consideration of approval of the members:

 - Act of Previous meeting (The act shall include a record of attendance, actions, and decisions taken.)

-- UPWP
+- Unified Planning Work Program

 - TIPs

-- Planning Certification

 - LRTPs

 - PRLRTP

+- Comprehensive Bicycle and Pedestrian Plan for Puerto Rico

+- Puerto Rico Complete Streets Plan & Design Guidelines

 - Rules and Operating Procedures of PRMPO

+- Public Involvement Plan

 - Statewide Performance Target

-- Program of Project - Asset Management Plan
+- Program of Project

+- Asset Management Plan

+- Planning Certification